 Hudson River Foundation (initially a group within the Natural Resources Defense Council), Director 1983-1986.

-Managed $41 million program on grant making
+Managed $41 million program on grant making.

 Served as advisor to Governor of New York on Hudson River on natural resources, with special reference to fisheries